-Knows and applies grade level phonics and word analysis- Proficient readers use combined knowledge of all letter-sound correspondences, syllabication patterns, and morphology (e.g. roots and affixes) to read accurately unfamiliar multisyllabic words in context and out of context.
-They know the meaning of words.
-They can use words and illustrations to help them figure out the meaning of a word.
+Knows and applies grade level phonics and word analysis - Proficient readers use combined knowledge of all letter-sound correspondences, syllabication patterns, and morphology (e.g. roots and affixes) to read accurately unfamiliar multisyllabic words in context and out of context.
+They know the meaning of words (out of context).
+They can use context clues to help them figure out the meaning of a word.
 Proficient readers can break the word into syllables.
-They know some prefixes and their meaning (non, over, mis, de, under, bi, tri).
-Proficient readers know some suffixes and their meaning (tion, il, ial, ness, ment, en).
-They know some root words (rupt, terr, tract).
+They know prefixes and their meaning (non, over, mis, de, under, bi, tri).
+They know suffixes and their meaning (tion, il, ial, ness, ment, en).
+They know root words (rupt, terr, tract).

-Reads with sufficient accuracy and fluency to support comprehensionProficient readers read with at least 98% on level R text with at least satisfactory comprehension.
-They read WPM (105-125).
-Scoring a 3 on fluency rubric consistently.
+Reads with sufficient accuracy and fluency to support comprehension-Proficient readers read with at least 98% accuracy on level 5 text with at least satisfactory comprehension.
+They can read between 105-125 WPM and score a 3 on fluency rubric consistently.
 Proficient readers can read grade-level text with purpose and understanding.
 They can read grade-level text orally with accuracy, appropriate rate, and expression on successive reading.
 They can use context to confirm or self-correct word recognition and understanding, rereading as necessary.